18 Bridge Road, Pooraka

 A modern pub for today’s patrons

-Established in the 1960’s and untouched since the 1980’s, Adelaide’s Bridgeway Hotel was in desperate need of a facelift before its new owners engaged our SA construction team to revive the famous venue.
+Established in the 1960’s and untouched since the 1980’s, Adelaide’s Bridgeway Hotel was in desperate need of a facelift before its new owners engaged our Adelaide construction team to revive the famous venue.

 In collaboration with Ashley Halliday Architects and Helm Creative, we were enlisted to revitalise the dated venue, returning it to its glory days.
 In order to achieve this required the construction of additional structures to unify all spaces, ultimately creating a consistent design language and modernising the pub for today’s patrons.